 Universities are on a constant mission to prepare students for a competitive start to their careers—especially when it comes to tech.
 When Oklahoma City University decided to add a program in game design and animation, it needed a laboratory that was as cutting-edge as the subject matter.

-- The Challenge: Create a state-of-the-art computer animation and video game design lab
+Create a state-of-the-art computer animation and video game design lab

 Not many four-year universities offer a program in gaming and animation—so when Oklahoma City University (OCU) decided during the spring of 2019 session to add one, it was largely forging its own path.
 The curriculum that the liberal arts school envisioned was all the more unusual because it would teach students both the art of production as well as the computer science side of production, rather than keeping the art in a separate silo from the tech.